-- 1. What is "heightism"?
-Does Rachels believe that it is a serious social issue in need of immediate corrective action?
+- What is "heightism"?
+Does James Rachels believe that it is a serious social issue in need of immediate corrective action?
 Why does Rachels present this issue? - 2.
-According to Rachels, what four circumstances must hold in order to justify the imposition of quotas on a decision-making process? - 3.
-How does Rachels respond to objections (like those we have seen from Louis Pojman) against quotas?
+According to Rachels, what four circumstances must hold in order to justify using quotas on a decision-making process? - 3.
+What objections against quotas does Rachels consider, and how does he try to respond to them?